LordDemonos/Quarm.Guide/_posts/2024-10-09-contributing-to-quarm.guide.md

 ## Step 1 Create a Github Account

-Before we can proceed, you're going to need a github.com account.
-Don't worry, you shouldn't need to interact with github beyond signing up for an account.
+Before we can proceed, you're going to need a Github.com account.
+Don't worry, you shouldn't need to interact with Github beyond signing up for an account.
 You can find simple instructions [HERE](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

-## Step 2 Authorize prose.io with your Github Account
+## Step 2 Authorize Prose.io with your Github Account

-Back in the prose.io editor we opened in the overview.
+Back in the Prose.io editor we opened in the overview.
 The page layout shows some controls at the top, content in the body, and a sidebar on the far right.
 At the bottom of the sidebar should be a button for authorizing prose.io with your github account.

 ![approve-button]({{site.baseurl}}/assets/images/approve_github1.jpg)

 ## Step 3 Add Your Content

 Quarm.Guide is mostly written in markdown, a simple formatting language that many websites and programs understand.
-You can find a help ? button at the top that will help you understand links, images, paragraphs, etc.
+You can find a help `?` button at the top that will help you understand links, images, paragraphs, etc.

 ![proseio_content]({{site.baseurl}}/assets/images/proseio2.jpg)